Student Art Contest.

 11 a.m. to 5 p.m.

-Looking forward to 2021 and the containment of the Corona Virus; we have planned two Festivals, on April 10 and 11, and on August 14 and 15.
-Both will be located on the beautiful historic grounds of the Spotsylvania Courthouse where there will be more than enough space for social distancing, as we are expanding onto the adjacent lawns of the new Courthouse.
+Looking forward to 2021 and the containment of the Corona Virus; we have planned our Festival to take place on August 14 and 15.
+It will be located on the beautiful historic grounds of the Spotsylvania Courthouse where there will be more than enough space for social distancing, as we are expanding onto the adjacent lawns of the new Courthouse.
 We will, of course, follow the current guidelines regarding the safety and well-being of our Exhibitors and Shoppers.
 PLEASE MARK YOUR CALENDARS as you don’t want to miss these events.

 Open to Spotsylvania County Students.